Adithya2441/Restaurant-Reservation-System/README.md

 # dbms-mini
-Mini Project on Restaurant Reservation System using Django
+Project on Restaurant Reservation System using Django

 Tools used include